xlucaspro123/lucasta-grid-drawer/README.md

 ## License

-MIT © 2026 Lucasta / Absolute Lucasta
+MIT © 2026 Lucastahg

 Free to use, modify, distribute, and sell.
 See [LICENSE](LICENSE) for full text.

 ---

-## Credits

-Created with **Absolute Lucasta** (Grok).
-Built for creators who want a fast, local, zero-dependency grid drawer.
+Thanks For Using!